caredove/CD-Integrations-Wordpress/README.txt

 == Changelog ==

+= 0.5.7=
+* Made modal full width on mobile
+* Rebuilt modal to work better on mobile without scrolling issues
+* Increased delay from spinning/loading icon and error message on modal
+* made error message on modal two lines so that the URL is on it’s own line

 = 0.5.6=
-* Added origional iFrame link to Popup error message
+* Added original iFrame link to Popup error message
 * Added search button icon to button preview
 * Made some CSS changes to modal to hopefully improve usability on iPad Air
 * Made refreshing of API data less pushy